Liveuamap: Role as an information source

 Liveuamap has been used to track ongoing armed conflicts.
-The website has provided interactive maps for armed conflicts such as the Syrian civil war, the Yemeni civil war and the Russo-Ukrainian War.
-The website's interactive conflict maps have been utilised by organisations such as the United Nations, Médecins Sans Frontières, Neue Zürcher Zeitung and The Guardian as part of their respective coverage.
+The website has provided interactive maps for armed conflicts such as the Syrian civil war, the Yemeni civil war, the Russo-Ukrainian War, and the greater Arab–Israeli conflict (including the Gaza war and Israel–Hezbollah conflict).
+The website's interactive conflict maps have been used by organisations such as the United Nations, Médecins Sans Frontières, Neue Zürcher Zeitung and The Guardian as part of their respective coverage.